 Our Florida wrongful termination attorney has decades of experience in these cases and will be essential to help you overcome any of your employer’s defenses.
 We’ve been around the block.
 We know what defenses employers often present in wrongful termination cases and can build a strong legal argument that you were fired illegally.

 Your employer is likely to hire an attorney to fight against you and may argue your claim is frivolous.
 Get the upper hand in the fight: make sure Feldman Legal Group is on your side.

 WORK WITH EXPERIENCED WRONGFUL TERMINATION LAWYERS IN FLORIDA/

-If you are the victim of wrongful termination, don’t hesitate to take steps to protect your rights.
-Qualified legal help can make the difference to your case outcome and your future.
-At Feldman Williams, our success record includes six-figure results for wrongful termination clients.
+If you were wrongfully fired and wonder what can you do, your first step is to get help.
+Don’t hesitate to take steps to protect your rights.
+Qualified legal representation can make the difference to your case outcome and to your future.
+At the Feldman Legal Group, our success record includes six-figure results for clients who were fired illegally.

 At times, wrongful termination cases can be resolved through negotiation or mediation, but it takes a skilled lawyer to get to the underlying facts.
 Many, if not most, employment law cases are settled without going to trial.
 But if negotiation fails to achieve the result you deserve, our lawyers are always fully prepared to represent you in court.

 If you believe you have been fired in violation of the law, contact us at the Feldman Legal Group.
 We are keenly aware of the stress caused by being let go.
 When you’ve been fired unfairly, the stress can be worse.
 Bills can pile up while you struggle to get justice.
 We can help get you back on your feet.
 Find out how.
 Call us at (813) 639-9366.